elmahio/documentation/docs/logging-to-elmah-io-from-nancy.md

 }
 ```

-The important thing in the code sample is line 13, where we tell Nancy.Elmah to hook into the pipeline of Nancy in order for it to catch and log HTTP errors.
+The important thing in the code sample is line 13, where we tell Nancy.Elmah to hook into the pipeline of Nancy for it to catch and log HTTP errors.
 The second parameter for the Enable-method, lets us define a URL for the ELMAH error page, which can be used as an alternative to elmah.io for quick viewing of errors.